Shyamjitripathi/AWS-Certified-Cloud-Practitioner-Cert-Guide/Short-Notes/Ch-09-Compute-Services/Compute-Services.md

 and when you should add or remove servers from a cluster.
 EC2 launch type gives you more control of your server clusters and provides a broader range of customization options, which might be required to support some speciﬁc applications or possible compliance and government requirements.

-AWS Lambda
-AWS Lambda lets you run code without provisioning or managing servers.
+- AWS Lambda : lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume—there is no charge when your code is not running.
 With Lambda, you can run code for virtually any type of application or backend service—all with zero administration.
 Just upload your code, and Lambda takes care of everything required to run and scale your code with high availability.
 You can set up your code to automatically trigger from other AWS services, or you can call it directly from any web or mobile app.

-AWS Serverless Application Repository
-The AWS Serverless Application Repository enables you to quickly deploy code samples, components, and complete applications for common use cases such as web and mobile back-ends, event and data processing, logging, monitoring, Internet of Things (IoT), and more.
+- AWS Serverless Application Repository : enables you to quickly deploy code samples, components, and complete applications for common use cases such as web and mobile back-ends, event and data processing, logging, monitoring, Internet of Things (IoT), and more.
 Each application is packaged with an AWS Serverless Application Model (SAM) template that deﬁnes the AWS resources used.
 Publicly shared applications also include a link to the application’s source code.
-There is no additional charge to use the AWS Serverless Application Repository - you only pay for the AWS resources used in the applications you deploy.
-You can also use the AWS Serverless Application Repository to publish your own applications and share them within your team, across your organization, or with the community at large.
+There is no additional charge to use the AWS Serverless Application Repository - you only pay for the AWS resources used in the applications you deploy.You can also use the AWS Serverless Application Repository to publish your own applications and share them within your team, across your organization, or with the community at large.
 To share an application you've built, publish it to the AWS Serverless Application Repository.

-AWS Outposts
-AWS Outposts bring native AWS services, infrastructure, and operating models to virtually any data center, co-location space, or on-premises facility.
+- AWS Outposts : bring native AWS services, infrastructure, and operating models to virtually any data center, co-location space, or on-premises facility.
 You can use the same APIs, the same tools, the same hardware, and the same functionality across on-premises and the cloud to deliver a truly consistent hybrid experience.
 Outposts can be used to support workloads that need to remain on-premises due to